 Being a small business owner can be an exciting venture, and one of the best parts about owning a small business is that you’re in full control.
 You get to call the shots when it comes to marketing your business and you directly contribute to its growth and expansion.
 The reward is not only in the form of profit, but also from serving and delivering a quality product or service you believe in.

-You know that getting established and having a set plan of operation are two major components that will help get your business off to a good start.
+You probably already know that getting established and having a set plan of operation are two major components that will help get your business off to a good start.
 Check out our detailed resources to help you along the way.

 What you have taken on is not easy.
-There will be many hardships you will have to endure and the time will come when you will seriously wonder if it is all worthwhile.
+There will be many hardships you will have to endure and the time will come when you will seriously wonder if it’s all worthwhile.
 When these occasions come about, remember that you are not alone and there are many institutions set up to assist you.
 So, swallow your pride and take advantage of what is offered.